Ollama vs LM Studio (2026): local LLM runtimes compared

 Winner:LM Studio

-For pure exploration, LM Studio’s UI often gets a first model running faster.
+LM Studio’s UI often gets a model talking before you read man pages.

 Winner:Ollama